Focus and Scope

 Peer Review Process

 As of 2017, The Trumpeter publishes one issue of the journal per year.
 Our issues are published exclusively online (open-access); hardcopy issues are no longer published.

 Founded in 1983 by Alan Drengson of the University of Victoria, The Trumpeter is one of the oldest environmental philosophy journals in the world, and Canada’s oldest environmental humanities journal.
+It carries forth a proud tradition of critically exploring and analysing environmental concerns.
 Its contributors have included such luminaries as Wes Jackson, Wendell Berry, Warwick Fox, Tom Birch, Gary Snyder, Bill Devall, Dave Foreman, Holmes Rolston, III, Michael Zimmerman, Arne Naess, George Sessions, Dolores LaChapelle, Monika Langer, David Abram, Mary Midgley, Valerius Geist, Neil Evernden, Robyn Eckersley, Freya Matthews, Tom Regan, David Suzuki, Michael Soulé, Jim Cheney, Marti Kheel, Catriona Sandilands, Anthony Weston, and Vandana Shiva.